coop-intelligence/eccv2024/_speakers/Jingwei_Ji.md

 <p><b> Speaker Bio </b></p>

-Jingwei Ji is a Research Scientist at Waymo (formerly the Google self-driving car project).
-He received his Ph.D. degree in Electrical Engineering from Stanford University.
-He was co-advised by Prof. Juan Carlos Niebles and Prof. Silvio Savarese in Stanford Vision and Learning Lab.
-Prior to studying at Stanford, he obtained his B.Sc. degree in Physics from Peking University.
+Dr. Jingwei Ji is a Senior Research Scientist at Waymo Research, where he leads multiple research projects focused on advancing autonomous driving and applying these innovations to Waymo's products.
+He received his Ph.D. in Electrical Engineering from Stanford University and holds a B.Sc. in Physics from Peking University.

-His research interests include human activity understanding, video analysis, 3D vision, and general computer vision and machine learning.